Felix-Hz/green-squares/README.md

 ### Fact of Day 233
 In December 5 of 1492, Christopher Columbus becomes the first known European to set foot on the island of Hispaniola.

+### Fact of Day 234
+The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.